nomeata/haskell-via-sokoban/03ex-polymorphism.md

 ```haskell
 handleEvent :: Event -> State -> State
 ```
-React to the arrow keys
-only. such an event can either succeed or fail.
+React to the arrow keys only.
+Such an event can either succeed or fail.

 It succeeds if the tile moved to is either `Ground` or `Storage` or `Box`.
 If it is `Box`, the next tile in that direction has to be `Ground` or `Storage`.